 The Kostka Hall location was opened in 1937 and was named in honour of St Stanislaus Kostka.
 To establish the second preparatory school, the Jesuits purchased two Brighton properties in mid-1936.
 Both were promptly remodelled to provide the facilities required for school life.

 In recent years, extensive refurbishments, renovations and improvements have moulded the properties into the beautiful sites they are today.

-In 2002 at Burke Hall Campus and in 2005 at Kostka Hall Campus, the College expanded its educational program, opening Early Years centres to provide the scope for a Jesuit education from the earliest ages.
+In 2002 at our Burke Hall campus and in 2005 at our Kostka Hall campus, the College expanded its educational program, opening Early Years centres to provide the scope for a Jesuit education from the earliest ages.
 For the first time in the College’s history, girls were admitted to the Early Years, breaking the long-standing tradition of Xavier being a boys-only school.